 Paige holds an MBA from the Fuqua School of Business at Duke and brings experience building data-driven strategy development and multi-partner project execution, which she honed while working for five years at American Express.
 She and her husband have two children.

-Tanisha Chapman is Accelerate Great Schools’ new Public Ally for the 2016-2017 year.
+Tanisha Chapman is Accelerate Great Schools’ Public Ally for the 2016 - 2017 and 2017-2018 years.
 Public Allies is a national movement grounded in the conviction that everyone leads.
 Their mission is to create a just and equitable society and the diverse leadership to sustain it.
 Public Allies’ focus is a program that links diverse young Americans who want to make a difference with not-for-profit organizations in their communities who need them.
 In the process, young leaders are shown how to turn their passion for making a difference into a viable career path, developing leadership qualities, job skills, and work experience.

 Tanisha started at Accelerate Great Schools on September 21, 2016.
 Ms. Chapman studied Early Childhood Education at Cincinnati State.
 Her passions are choreographing liturgical dance and completing D.I.Y (Do It Yourself) projects at home.
 Tanisha hopes to learn more about networking, building strong collaborations, hone her public speaking skills and gain valuable on the job training and important work experiences in education and philanthropy.
 Ms. Chapman is married and has 2 children.
 She enjoys horseback riding, soccer games and spending time with her family.
 Ms. Chapman and her family live on Cincinnati’s West Side.

 Deb Howard is vice president of programs and impact for Accelerate Great Schools.
 She brings to the role nearly 40 years of experience across the education, nonprofit and corporate sectors.
 Through her various roles, Deb has touched the lives of thousands of students, educators and leaders in more than 60 school K-12 systems and some 30 institutions of higher education.